William Wells (minister)

 William Wells (1744 – 27 December 1827) was a minister and farmer at Bromsgrove, Worcestershire, and at Brattleboro, Vermont.

 William Wells was born at Biggleswade.
 He was orphaned when young, cared for by an uncle, Ebenezer Custerson a farmer at Cardington, Bedfordshire, and educated by Rev Samuel Sanderson (1702–66) at Bedford.
 He studied under Caleb Ashworth at Daventry Academy, 1765–70, a fellow student with Thomas Belsham.
 He was appointed minister at Bromsgrove Presbyterian Chapel in 1770, where he remained until 1793.
-January 1771 he married Jane Hancox of Dudley.
+In January 1771 he married Jane Hancox of Dudley.